Red-3D/LW-board-converter/README.md

 ## Using the tool
 * download the latest release or build the source
 * run the tool and input the file path of the model.tungmodel file
-* choose a export method
+* choose a export method and run the tool
-* let the tool run
 * import the converted files into your aplication of choise and set up the rest of the materials

 ## Usefull information